-During the year ended December 31, 2015, the Company adopted the 2015 Equity Incentive Plan, or the 2015 Plan, which provides for the grant of options, restricted stock and other forms of equity compensation.
-As of December 31, 2015, the Company is authorized to issue equity compensation under the 2015 Plan in an amount up to an aggregate of 500,162 shares to eligible employees, directors and consultants.
+During 2015, the Company adopted the 2015 Equity Incentive Plan, or the 2015 Plan, which provides for the grant of options, restricted stock and other forms of equity compensation.

-As of December 31, 2015, there was approximately \$3.5 million of total unrecognized compensation expense related to unvested stock awards.
-This expense is expected to be recognized over a weighted-average period of 2.5 years.
+As of December 31, 2016, there was approximately \$3.0 million of total unrecognized compensation expense related to unvested stock awards.
+This expense is expected to be recognized over a weighted-average period of 2.3 years.

-No tax benefit was recognized during the year end December 31, 2015 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.
+No tax benefit was recognized during the years ended December 31, 2016, 2015 and 2014 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.